Redundancy: 19 things you should know

 This may take time and it will offer you an insight into “who you were in that job role”.
 When you believe you are finished writing down everything you can stop.
 Make a conscious effort that when you have finished your writings, you will have purged the past.
 Remember, you should NOT email any of your writings, they are for your eyes only.

 This exercise aims to provide you with psychological relief through the expression of your strong emotions, causing you to have a cathartic moment.
 This can take time for you to work at it as your emotional response to redundancy is unique to you.
-Some of us have more difficulty handling the mental aspect and find it much more challenging.
+Some people have more difficulty handling the mental aspect and find it much more challenging.
 This often depends on the circumstance leading up to your redundancy.

 When you’re ready